Priesthood in the Catholic Church: Rite of Ordination

 The Rite of Ordination is what makes one a priest, having already been a deacon and with the minister of Holy Orders being a validly ordained bishop.

 The Rite of Ordination occurs within the context of Holy Mass.
 After being called forward and presented to the assembly, the candidates are interrogated.
 Each promises to diligently perform the duties of the Priesthood and to respect and obey his ordinary (bishop or religious superior).
 Then the candidates lie prostrate before the altar, while the assembled faithful kneel and pray for the help of all the saints in the singing of the Litany of the Saints.
 The essential part of the rite is when the bishop silently lays his hands upon each candidate (followed by all priests present), before offering the consecratory prayer, addressed to God the Father, invoking the power of the Holy Spirit upon those being ordained.
 After the consecratory prayer, the newly ordained is vested with the stole and chasuble of those belonging to the Ministerial Priesthood and then the bishop anoints his hands with chrism before presenting him with the chalice and paten which he will use when presiding at the Eucharist.

+Lifestyle and duties

+The Second Vatican Council's decree Presbyterorum ordinis refers to certain tensions in the life of a priest:

+[they] are taken from among men and ordained for men in the things that belong to God in order to offer gifts and sacrifices for sins, [but] nevertheless live on earth with other men as brothers...
+They cannot be ministers of Christ unless they be witnesses and dispensers of a life other than earthly life.
+But they cannot be of service to men if they remain strangers to the life and conditions of men.

+The Council also linked suitability for appointment as a pastor or parish priest not only with knowledge of Christian doctrine, but also with "piety, apostolic zeal and other gifts and qualities which are necessary for the proper exercise of the care of souls".